Binh Hoang, Co-Chair

 Native New Yorker and Tokyoite, Ty sought out community in GAPIMNY in 2017.
 Touched by the supportive, eye-opening space the organization fosters, he is thrilled to to be helping GAPIMNY’s ambitious come to life across all programming efforts.
 He is a marketer by trade, and can otherwise be found at the movies, coffee shops, or Japanese restaurants.

 Kevin Chen, Communications Chair

 Kevin joined GAPIMNY in 2016.
 He grew up in the good ol’ Hudson Valley before moving to the NYC area after college.
 He enjoys learning languages (10 and counting), weight lifting, and songwriting.
-He works at Squarespace as a software engineer.
+He works at Squarespace as a senior software engineer.

 Jason Wu, Political Co-Chair

 Jason has been part of GAPIMNY’s Steering Committee since 2015.
 He was born and raised in NY and previously lived in Los Angeles.
 He currently works in civil legal services fighting gentrification and displacement of low income communities of color, and is an active member of his union.
 He is excited to organize with GAPIMNY members towards collective liberation.

 James McMaster, Political Co-Chair